naia-nathan/Causal-Forest-DiD_Housing-Demand-Singapore/README.md

 It includes
 1) My masters thesis
-2) Instructions on how to create a panel dataset of BTO application rates from 2010-2025 via webscraping and geopandas merge
+2) Instructions on how to create a panel dataset of BTO application rates from 2010-2025 via webscraping and geopandas merge (coming soon)
-3) Initial failure of standard difference in difference analysis and code for replicating use of causal forest difference in difference analysis
+3) CF-DiD model fit and explanation ipynyb
+4) Final results and graph ipynyb